simeononsecurity/simeononsecurity.ch/content/posts/oracle-jre-8-stig.md

 # Automate Oracle JRE 8 STIGS

-The Oracle JRE STIGs aren't so straight forward, requireing administrators to research JAVA documentation and generate java config files, when most administrators are used to solely STIGing using group policy.
+The Oracle JRE STIGs aren’t so straight forward, requiring administrators to research JAVA documentation and generate java config files, when most administrators are used to solely STIG-ing using group policy.

 ## Download the required files